turanszkij/WickedEngine/ScriptingAPI-Documentation.md

 		6. Ray
 		7. AABB
 		8. Emitter
-	8. Renderable Components
+	8. MainComponent
+	9. RenderableComponent
 		1. Renderable2DComponent
 		2. Renderable3DComponent
 			1. ForwardRenderableComponent
 			2. DeferredRenderableComponent
 		4. LoadingScreenComponent
-	9. Network
+	10. Network
 		1. Server
 		2. Client
-	10. Input Handling
+	11. Input Handling
-	11. ResourceManager
+	12. ResourceManager

 ## Introduction and usage
 Scripting in Wicked Engine is powered by Lua, meaning that the user can make use of the